-So… scared of the marathon yet?!
+So… scared of the marathon distance yet?!

 When I work with my runners after a marathon, their recovery plans resemble a “reverse taper” (except without the fast workouts).
 The goal is to maximize recovery while limiting the chance of a running injury.

 This approach is also similar to many off-season training plans.
-For folks who crave structure, having a plan that shows exactly what to do after a race (including ice baths, strength work, cross-training, running, and mobility exercises) can be enormously helpful.
+For folks who crave structure, having a plan that shows exactly what to do after a race (including ice baths, strength exercises, cross-training, running, and mobility exercises) can be enormously helpful.

-When many runners wonder if they’re doing too much or not enough, a structured “out-season” program after a marathon can help you successfully return to running after a marathon without the injuries.
+When many runners wonder if they’re doing too much or not enough, a structured program after a marathon can help you successfully return to running after a marathon without the injuries.

 As soon as you cross the finish line, the top goal is facilitating the recovery process (after fist pumping because of your enormous personal best, of course).